iotaledger/iota-wiki/docs/get-started/wallets/bloom.md

 ## Download

-The Bloom Wallet is available on Mac, Windows, and Linux.
+The Bloom wallet is available on Mac, Windows, and Linux.

 You can find more information on Bloom's official website and download the Bloom wallet exclusively from:

 - [**Bloom**](https://bloomwallet.io/)**:** Official Website